 Create direct deposit NACHA files from QuickBooks to submit to your bank

-The Direct Deposit File Creator integrates directly with QuickBooks and is integrated into the QuickBooks Banking menu after installation.
+The Direct Deposit File Creator integrates directly with QuickBooks and is available from the QuickBooks Banking menu.
 Use it to create direct deposit files for employees and vendors, for paychecks, checks, and bill payment checks.